JesseFPV/grocy_scanner/README.md

 python main.py
 ```

-The application should start and show the configuration dialog.
-Press `Escape` to exit.
+The application should start and show the configuration page.
+Press `Escape` to exit fullscreen.

 **Troubleshooting:**
 - If you get "no display name and no $DISPLAY", make sure you've set `export DISPLAY=:0`